supermedium/moonrider/README.md

 A side project built by two people in a few months to show off VR running inside a webpage.
 Built with HTML, JavaScript, and A-Frame.
 Not meant to be an official game nor commerical product.
-Moon Rider is meant to be an open source resource for the web developer community to learn from, and to push forward the open WebXR initiative.
+Moon Riker is meant to be an open source resource for the web developer community to learn from, and to push forward the open WebXR initiative.